RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection

 \subsubsection{Generator}

-The generator $G$ is a \texttt{Qwen3-4B-Instruct}~\cite{qwen3technicalreport} fine-tuned with LoRA to produce fake news articles that can evade detection.
+The generator $G$ is an instruction-tuned LLM that rewrites a real news article into a deceptive fake variant designed to evade detection.
 Given a real news article $x$, retrieval context $c$ when retrieval is enabled, and signals from the previous round, the generator produces a fake variant $\hat{x} = G(x, c, \text{VAF}_{t-1}, \mathcal{E}_{t-1})$.
-Here, $\text{VAF}_{t-1}$ denotes the verbal adversarial feedback and $\mathcal{E}_{t-1}$ denotes a small set of cached few-shot exemplars; both are optional and incorporated independently in the prompt.
+Here, $\text{VAF}_{t-1}$ denotes the verbal adversarial feedback and $\mathcal{E}_{t-1}$ denotes a set of cached few-shot exemplars; both are incorporated independently in the prompt.

-The input prompt consists of a system instruction and a structured user prompt.
-The system instruction specifies the adversarial objective: introduce 1--2 factual modifications (altering entities, locations, dates, key numbers, or outcomes) while preserving journalistic style and avoiding sensationalist language.
-The user prompt contains five components: (1) the original real news article to be rewritten; (2) retrieved context that provides stylistic references for realistic news writing; (3) VAF from the previous round identifying patterns to avoid; (4) a small set of few-shot exemplars cached from the previous round (successful adversarial rewrites with $P(\text{real}\mid \hat{x})>0.6$); and (5) task instructions specifying required factual edits and formatting constraints.

-To maintain output quality, we impose several constraints during generation.
-The model must preserve the original paragraph structure and approximate length, avoid Markdown formatting, and use neutral professional tone throughout.

-The LoRA adapter enables parameter-efficient fine-tuning on successful adversarial examples, as described in Section~\ref{sec:training}.
-The complete prompt templates are provided in \autoref{sec:prompts}.
+The generator is instructed to modify the article’s underlying facts while preserving a realistic news style.
+To induce diverse attack patterns, each generation is conditioned on a manipulation strategy randomly sampled from five options: (i) entity substitution; (ii) numerical or temporal distortion; (iii) outcome reversal; (iv) false causal attribution; or (v) fabricated supporting detail injection.